Incentive payments for hiring a new apprenticeCoronavirusThis article sits within the Coronavirus section

 Apprenticeships will be more important than ever in helping businesses to recruit the right people and develop the skills they need to recover and grow – both now and in the long-term.
 Due to the economic impact of the coronavirus (COVID-19) outbreak the government has introduced incentive payments for hiring a new apprentice to help organisations offer new apprenticeships.

-The scheme provides employers who hire a new apprentice between 1 August 2020 and 31 January 2021 with a payment of:
+Employers who hire a new apprentice between 1 August 2020 and 31 March 2021 can apply for:

 You’ll get the payment in 2 equal instalments.
-50% after the apprentice completes 90 days of their apprenticeship and the remaining 50% after the apprentice completes 365 days of their apprenticeship.
+You will be eligible for 50% of the payment 90 days after the apprentice’s start date, and the remaining 50% after the apprentice completes 365 days of their apprenticeship.